7-DAY DEADLINE ALERT: The Scha - GuruFocus.com

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-TDS had no reason to believe that its UScellular subsidiary's "free upgrade" would improve its churn rate of postpaid customers when in fact churn rate was remaining constant or even increasing throughout the class period.
-The Company failed to improve the customer churn rate despite its claims to investors.
-The Company failed to balance promotions and profitability.
+Icahn inflated its net asset value.
+The Company was paying dividends to old investors using funds from new investors.
+The Company was likely to become the subject of legal and regulatory scrutiny.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about TDS, investors suffered damages.
+When the market learned the truth about Icahn, investor suffered damages.

 Join the case to recover your losses.